 Education and elective placements

 We offer short-term elective placements for current diagnostic radiography students.
-If you are currently a student in a diagnostic radiography programme, you may contact one of our clinical co-ordinators for more information.
-The clinical co-ordinators for imaging for each site are:
+If you are currently a student in a diagnostic radiography programme, you may contact one of our student co-ordinators for more information.

 Read the full story